Last updated: April 2026 | Reviewed by ARINGO MBA Admissions Experts.

 The Tepper School of Business at Carnegie Mellon, founded in 1949, is renowned for studying the scientific principles of business administration.
-The program’s strengths are in industry and operations, finance and IT.
+The full-time MBA program’s strengths are in industry and operations, finance and IT.

 Sign Up For a Free Consultation